Community Lender Helps Entrepreneur Grow Her Business

 A lender that understands its borrowers

-The turnaround was also impressive – a loan officer from EGF called Fany the next day and within a week she had the loan approved.
+The turnaround was also impressive – a loan officer from Pursuit called Fany the next day and within a week she had the loan approved.
 What’s more that loan was tailored to La Newyorkina, meeting the specific liquidity and funding needs of the business.
 With that money, Fany was able to open a second La Newyorkina store.

 La Newyorkina & Fany Gerson, a small business success story